+The hot African sun is shining generously over festival tents in a field filled with splendid statues.
+Emerging from one tent are beaming children, brandishing brightly coloured books, which they themselves have made in two hours.
 They have been in a Publish Your Own Book workshop led by the admirable not-for-profit company 826 National, which is the brainchild of the acclaimed writer Dave Eggers (the author of Heartbreaking Work of Staggering Genius, and more recently, Zeitoun) and is devoted to improving the reading, writing and literacy skills of underprivileged youth. read more>>

 Hidden tutoring centers provide 'unnatural' education

 At first glance, it's a hoax: a storefront for a Museum of Unnatural History, complete with a bizarre animal skeleton visible through the front window and unicorn tears for sale.
 It's perfect for luring in curious children.
 But when volunteers get kids past the upside-down coyote hanging from the ceiling and the owl with an elephant trunk, they shape young minds with after-school tutoring, writing workshops and books written by kids. read more>>

 Boston kids wrote the darnedest letters to Michelle Obama

 Robots could help keep drugs off the streets.
 Computer companies should give away free laptops to students.
 People should be peaceful together, instead of fighting wars.
 Those ideas are only a sampling of what's on the minds of Boston children who wrote letters to the Michelle Obama. read more>>

 Dear First Lady Michelle,